 A dental emergency is, practically by definition, unexpected.
-There are ways you can minimize your chances of finding yourself in the midst of one — like practicing good oral hygiene and wearing an athletic mouthguard for certain activities.
+There are ways you can minimize your chances of finding yourself in the midst of one — like practicing good oral hygiene.
 But many emergencies just happen and there is nothing you can do to prevent them.

 But that doesn’t mean you can’t be prepared.
 Knowing what steps to take when the unexpected occurs reduces panic and increases the likelihood of getting prompt, effective treatment.

 One of the first steps to take in any emergency dental situation in Laredo, TX is to call Davenport Dental Group.
 We have two locations for your convenience — Junction Drive at 956-242-6745 and Winfield at 956-517-2695 — and we will get you in for a same-day or next-day appointment.

 Having a permanent tooth knocked right out of your mouth can be downright scary.
 You may assume that it’s lost for good and you are stuck with a gap in your grin or on the hook for a pricey restorative procedure.
 We have good news for you: under the right circumstances, permanent teeth are able to reattach to their sockets.
 For this to occur, you must come to our office as soon as possible and the tooth must be handled correctly until you get here.

 - Touch the tooth by the crown only.
 Never touch the root.